-To restore the favourable conservation condition of Greenland white-fronted goose in Cregganna Marsh SPA, which is defined by the following list of attributes and targets:
+To restore the Favourable conservation condition of Whooper Swan in Glen Lough SPA, which is defined by the following list of attributes and targets:

-Attribute Measure Target Notes Winter population trend Percentage change in number of individuals Long term winter population trend is stable or increasing The national population of Greenland white-fronted goose, monitored annually by NPWS, has declined by circa 13% between 1985 and 2018 (NPWS, 2019).
-It is understood that a single flock of greenland white-fronted goose uses both the Cregganna Marsh and Rahasane Turlough SPAs (see Burke et al., 2018).
-During the baseline assessments to inform SPA designation, a flock of 157 geese were estimated to be using the Creganna Marsh and Rahasane Turlough SPAs (5 year mean of peak counts for baseline period 1994/95 to 1998/99; see NPWS, 2013).
-This flock declined to 73 geese in recent years (5 year mean of peak counts from NPWS monitoring for period 2015/16 to 2019/20; see Fox et al., 2016-2020).
-This represents a population decline of 54% since the baseline period.
-This corresponds to a report by Burke et al. (2018) that reported a long term decline in the Cregganna Marsh and Rahasane Turlough population from the late 1990s to winter 2011/12 Winter spatial distribution Hectares, time and intensity of use Sufficient number of locations, area, and availability (in terms of timing and intensity of use) of suitable habitat to support the population target Distribution encapsulates the number of locations and area of potentially suitable habitat for the wintering population and its availability for use.
-The suitability and availability of habitat areas are likely to vary throughout the season, for example, due to variation in land management practices or the abundance of resources available (due to natural variation and other factors).
-This will affect the spatio-temporal patterns of use of the habitats by the wintering population Disturbance at wintering site Intensity, frequency, timing and duration The intensity, frequency, timing and duration of disturbance occurs at levels that do not significantly impact the achievement of targets for population trend and spatial distribution The impact of any significant disturbance (direct or indirect) to the over-wintering population will ultimately affect the achievement of targets for population trend and/or spatial distribution.
-Disturbance contributes to increased energetic expenditure which can result in increased likelihood of over-winter mortality or reduced fitness (if energy expenditure is greater than energy gain) and, in turn, negatively impact population trends (see, for example, Madsen and Fox, 1995).
-Factors such as intensity, frequency, timing and duration of a (direct or indirect) disturbance source must be taken into account to determine the potential impact upon the targets for population trend and spatial distribution Barriers to connectivity and site use Number, location, shape and hectares The number, location, shape and area of barriers do not significantly impact the wintering population's access to the SPA or other ecologically important sites outside the SPA Barriers limiting the population's access to this SPA or ecologically important sites outside the SPA will ultimately affect the achievement of targets for population trend and/or spatial distribution.
+Attribute Measure Target Notes Winter population trend Percentage change in number of individuals Long term winter population trend is stable or increasing The national population of Whooper Swan wintering in Ireland has increased in the long term, with a 40% population increase from 1991 - 2015 (Lewis et al., 2019).
+During the baseline assessments to inform SPA designation, 327 Whooper Swan were estimated to be using this SPA (5 year mean peak for period 1995/96 - 1999/2000; see NPWS, 2013).
+A population of 108 Whooper Swan was estimated to be using the Glen Lough SPA in recent years (4 year mean of peak counts from the Irish Wetland Bird Survey (I-WeBs) monitoring from 2017/18 - 2021/22, excluding 2019/20 in which the site was not surveyed).
+This represents an estimated population decline of 66% since the baseline period Winter spatial distribution Hectares, time and intensity of use Sufficient number of locations, area, and availability (in terms of timing and intensity of use) of suitable habitat to support the population target Distribution encapsulates the number of locations and area of potentially suitable habitat for the wintering population and its availability for use.
+The suitability and availability of habitat areas is likely to vary throughout the season, for example, due to variation in land management practices or the abundance of resources available (due to natural variation and other factors).
+This will affect the spatio-temporal patterns of use of the habitats by the wintering population Disturbance at wintering site Intensity, frequency, timing and duration Disturbance occurs at levels that do not significantly impact the achievement of targets for population trend and spatial distribution The impact of any significant disturbance (direct or indirect) to the wintering population will ultimately affect the achievement of targets for population trend and/or spatial distribution.
+Disturbance contributes to increased energetic expenditure which can result in increased likelihood of winter mortality or reduced fitness (if energy expenditure is greater than energy gain) and, in turn, negatively impact population trends (see, for example, Madsen and Fox, 1995).
+Factors such as intensity, frequency, timing and duration of a (direct or indirect) disturbance source must be taken into account to determine the potential impact upon the targets for population trend and spatial distribution Barriers to connectivity and site use Number, location, shape and hectares Barriers do not significantly impact the wintering population's access to the SPA or other ecologically important sites outside the SPA Barriers limiting the population's access to this SPA or ecologically important sites outside the SPA will ultimately affect the achievement of targets for population trend and/or spatial distribution.
 Factors such as the number, location, shape and area of potential barriers must be taken into account to determine their potential impact.
 Access to ecologically important sites outside the SPA must also be considered as a single SPA may not satisfy all the ecological requirements of the wintering population, and it may require access to other SPAs or sites for certain activities, such as foraging when preferred foraging areas are unavailable due to disturbance, extensive flooding, or other factors